 Karate | Y8 | Autumn, Spring

-In this introduction to Okinawan Karate, the original form of the martial art, boys will learn basic self-defence while also building up core strength and fitness.
+In this introduction to Okinawan Karate, the original form of the martial art, pupils will learn basic self-defence while also building up core strength and fitness.
 The activity will enable pupils to develop social and physical skills for learning, which can be applied in many other areas of life.
-Boys will understand how to stay safe and how to be physically and mentally healthy, particularly in terms of exercise and a balanced lifestyle, and will become more resilient as a result of the training.
+Pupils will understand how to stay safe and how to be physically and mentally healthy, particularly in terms of exercise and a balanced lifestyle, and will become more resilient as a result of the training.

 Kayaking | Y7 | Autumn, Spring

 Individual challenge, group support and greater water safety and confidence will be the rewards for pupils during Kayaking.

 This introduction to the popular water sport will teach the basics of boat control and safety.
 Pupils will learn the key methods to manoeuvre a kayak taking into consideration body, paddle, boat and water.
 They will also be shown how to capsize in a controlled and confident manner, challenging themselves and supporting each other in the process.

 LCO Music Junction | Y11, L6, U6 | Spring

 The chance to work with and learn from professional musicians as well as passing musical knowledge to younger children will be the rewards for students during LCO Music Junction.